MetOffice/mule/mule/docs/source/user_guide_basics.rst

     >>> ff = mule.FieldsFile.from_file(test_files[1])

 This will load the 2nd file from the list of test files (a fields-file) using the :class:`mule.FieldsFile` class.
-You should find you can load a LBC file using the :class:`mule.LBCFile` class, or an Ancillary file using the :class:`mule.AncilFile` class in the same way.
+You should find you can load a Dump using the :class:`mule.DumpFile` class, an LBC file using the :class:`mule.LBCFile` class, or an Ancillary file using the :class:`mule.AncilFile` class in the same way.

 ..
 Note::

-    You might also notice that if you try to load a fields-file with either of the :class:`mule.LBCFile` or :class:`mule.AncilFile` classes (or
-    vice versa) it will not work; the classes can detect if the file they are given appears to be the correct type - based on information from the headers (more on this later).
+    You might also notice that if you try to load a fields-file with any of the classes other than the :class:`mule.FieldsFile` class (or similarly for the other classes) it will not work; the classes can detect if the file they are given appears to be the correct type - based on information from the  headers (more on this later).

 Alternatively, there is a convenience method which will allow you to attempt to load a file when you aren't sure of the type (or more likely - where you